Chief of Defence (Sweden)

-The Chief of Defence, formerly the Supreme Commander of the Swedish Armed Forces (Note: Chief of Defence has been used since Sweden joined NATO in 2024.
+The Chief of Defence (överbefälhavaren; acronym: ÖB), formerly referred to in English as the Supreme Commander of the Swedish Armed Forces (Note: Chief of Defence has been used in English since Sweden joined NATO in 2024.
 Prior to this, the title Supreme Commander of the Swedish Armed Forces was used.
-See sources here:) (överbefälhavaren; acronym: ÖB) is the highest ranked professional military officer in the Swedish Armed Forces, and is by NATO terminology the Swedish chief of defence equivalent.
+See sources here:.
+The Swedish title remains "överbefälhavaren", rather than being changed to "försvarschefen".), is the highest ranked professional military officer in the Swedish Armed Forces.
 The chief of defence is the agency head of the Swedish Armed Forces and formally reports to the Government of Sweden, though normally through the minister for defence.
 (Note: Although the minister for defence heads the Ministry of Defence, the minister cannot as a general rule issue directives in his/her own right to the chief of defence or any other agency director-general in the defence portfolio due to the Swedish prohibition on ministerial rule, unless such authority is provided for in specific statutory provisions.)
 The primary responsibilities and duties of the chief of defence (and the charter for the Armed Forces) are prescribed in an ordinance issued by the Government.

 The present Chief of Defence, General Michael Claesson, took office on 1 October 2024.
+His appointment marked the adoption of the title "chief of defence" in English-language usage, in line with NATO terminology.